yaya2devops/terraform-beginner-bootcamp-2023/README.md

 ### **Variable Files** (.auto.tfvars and .auto.tfvars.json)

 This is cool because it helps terraform knows where to go find vars first.

-- If you have a configuration named yaya.tf
+If you have a configuration named `yaya.tf`.
+<br>Terraform will automatically look for;
+- File named `yaya.auto.tfvars`
+- Or file named `yaya.auto.tfvars.json`

-- Terraform will automatically look for a file named yaya.auto.tfvars or yaya.auto.tfvars.json and load variable values from there.
+This will start the  variable load values from there.

 - `*.auto.tfvars`  is a plain text file where you can set variables like key-value pairs e.g.
 ```
 example_var = "new_value"
 ```
 - `*.auto.tfvars.json` is a JSON file where you can define variables and their values.
 For example:
 ```json
 {